spences10/scottspence.com/copy/faq.md

 ## What's your preferred stack?

-I'm _really_ enjoying using the [Jamstack] right now, I have a wealth of knowledge using [Gatsby] (which uses **React** and **GraphQL**) and have consulted on large scale apps using it.
+I'm _really_ enjoying using the [Jamstack] right now, my preferred framework is Svelte and I'll be very interested in roles that are using it.

+I have a wealth of knowledge using [Gatsby] (which uses **React** and **GraphQL**) and have consulted on large scale apps using it.

 I have used styled-components for many projects, I am also comforable using Theme UI and Tailwind CSS.
+Tailwind is my current preference for the speed which it offers when creating projects.

-For CMS' any opportunity to work with any of the new headless CMS' that are emerging would be great: [Sanity.io], [GraphCMS], [Strapi], [Keystone 5] or [Contentful].
+For CMS' any opportunity to work with any of the new headless CMS' that are emerging would be great: [GraphCMS], [Sanity.io], [Strapi], [Keystone 5] or [Contentful].

-I have commercial experience with Contentful and have built projects in Sanity.io, GraphCMS and Keystone 5.
+I have commercial experience with GraphCMS and Contentful and have built projects in Sanity.io and Keystone 5.

 For back-end I prefer node which is where the majority of my back-end experience is.